Salesforce Connector [via FiveTran]

 Which Tables and Fields require "Read", or "Read" and "Write" access?

 As noted above, there are 16 objects which will be synced to our data warehouse: Account, Campaign, CampaignMember, Contact, Group, Lead, Opportunity, OpportunityContactRole, OpportunityHistory, OpportunityLineItem, Profile, Product2, RecordType, Task, User, UserRole

 There are 5 caveats to this information:

 - All 16 objects noted above will require "Read" and "View All" access - only the "standard" and non-custom fields within these objects require this access

 - Any custom fields (noted with either "_c" or "_pc" at the end of the field's API name) that are used or referenced in any formulas or customizations (opportunity amounts, formulas, etc.) within the CaliberMind system would also require "Read" and "View All" permissions (or both "Read" and "View All", as well as "Write" and "Modify All" permissions - depending on if these fields are within a "Write" table as noted above)

 - Any custom fields that are used or setup for pushing CaliberMind data back to your Salesforce would also require "Write" and "Modify All" permissions

 Could this integration disrupt any business processes or data in my CRM?

 - There are several "safety" mechanisms in place to prevent any business disruption.

-- For data replication from Salesforce, we use the Salesforce Bulk API and copy 10,000 records from each object per request.
-So our usage is VERY efficient.
-We as well pause the sync once the API calls have hit 90% of the daily API limit.
+- For data replication from Salesforce, we use the Salesforce Bulk API and copy 10,000 records from each object per request, so our usage is very efficient.
+In addition, we pause the sync once the API calls have hit 90% of the daily API limit.

 - All instances of CaliberMind start as read-only, so no workflows can accidentally be created that impact your sales data.